 Read this guide to see how much you could save during your trip!

 The fastest way: take the train

 If you’re in a rush and need to get from Stockholm Arlanda to the city centre as fast as possible, the speedy Arlanda Express trains are a good choice.
 The modern carriages will whizz you from the airport to Stockholm’s main train station in just 20 minutes.

 Tickets for the Arlanda airport shuttle are on the pricey side, though: if you’re 26 or older you’ll pay a whopping 280 SEK for a one-way ticket.
 Decent discounts are available online if you book a long way in advance (order tickets 90 days ahead for the very best price).

-The cheapest way: hop on the airport bus
+Cheap direct option: hop on the airport bus

-The very cheapest transfer we’ve found is by Bus4You/Nettbuss.
+The cheapest direct transfer we’ve found is by Bus4You/Nettbuss.
 The journey takes 45 minutes but goes straight from Arlanda to City Terminalen in the middle of town.
 One-way tickets cost as little as 59 SEK and can be bought online.
 The site appears in Swedish first but there’s a button that lets you translate it into English.

 Alternatively, special airport buses run from Arlanda to the main bus terminal in the centre of Stockholm, with departures every 10–15 minutes from around 4am–10pm.
 One-way tickets cost 119 SEK and can be bought on the bus (credit and debit cards only).
 Want to buy your ticket before you arrive?
 You can buy online through Viator.

 The bus ride from Arlanda to the city takes around 45 minutes and there’s free wifi onboard.
 Apart from the main route, there are also Flybussarna services to less central parts of Stockholm, including Hornstull and Kungsholmen.